BiscuitsLayer/ConspectManager/README.md

 ## How to write lecture notes

-Use `Visual Studio Code` and Markdown to write notes from online lectures effectively
+Use `Obsidian` or `Visual Studio Code` and Markdown to write notes from online lectures effectively

 1. Markdown allows you to add `LaTeX` formulas directly to the text (it is easier than any other `LaTeX` tools)

-2. `Visual Studio Code` allows you to save images (screenshots) fast just by pressing `Ctrl+V` to place an image in the note (image file will be saved in the same folder)
+2. `Obsidian` and `Visual Studio Code` allow you to save images (screenshots) fast just by pressing `Ctrl+V` to place an image in the note (image file will be saved in the same folder)

 This tool is used to upload new notes and manage image files